NYSCF/monoqlo_release/README.md

   - Enter the command "pip install . --user"

 Estimated total install time: <15 minutes, excepting cases where errors are encountered while installing dependencies.

+# Useage

+1. In order to test the framework's execution, you must download an example dataset.
+An example dataset, consisting of a single plate, can be downloaded from the following link:

+2. Once you have downloaded the zip folder from the link above, extract the data and place the resulting directory (named "Demo_Data") within top level of the master Monoqlo install directory (you can replace the existing, empty folder with the same name)

+3. Navigate to the top level of the master Monoqlo install directory, so that it is set as your working directory

+4. Run "python3 mq_main.py" in terminal, or in your environment of choice.

+Following step 4, the framework will begin analyzing the demonstration data by default (this can be configured) and real-time information will be printed to the standard output.